 Fraud Detection & Reporting

 All USF employees are responsible for detecting and reporting fraud or suspected fraud.
 What should employees do if they observe or suspect fraud?
 Notify their supervisor.
 What if the employee believes the supervisor is involved?
 Notify the next highest level of management or USF Internal Audit or make an anonymous report through EthicsPoint―our third-party hosted hotline which enables safe, secure, and anonymous reporting.

 Information Technology Resources

-USF System employees are expected to use information technology (IT) resources in a responsible, ethical, and lawful manner according to state and federal laws, USF System rules, regulations, policies, guides, and the terms of software license agreements.
+USF employees are expected to use information technology (IT) resources in a responsible, ethical, and lawful manner according to state and federal laws, USF rules, regulations, policies, guides, and the terms of software license agreements.
 Here you can learn more about appropriate and acceptable use of IT resources.

-All USF System employees are required to disclose and receive prior approval for certain Outside Activities (OA) that, if not disclosed and managed through the appropriate conflict review process, could result in an impermissible conflict of interest or commitment.
-Consult USF System regulations and policies governing the disclosure, review, and management of employees’ outside activities.
+All USF employees are required to disclose and receive prior approval for certain Outside Activities (OA) that, if not disclosed and managed through the appropriate conflict review process, could result in an impermissible conflict of interest or commitment.
+Consult USF regulations and policies governing the disclosure, review, and management of employees’ outside activities.

 State and University Guidance

 Most records created during the transaction of official business for our university are subject to disclosure under Florida’s Public Records Law found in Florida Statutes, Chapter 119.
 Likewise, most meetings of the governing bodies of our institution are open to the public under Florida’s Government-in-the-Sunshine Law found in Chapter 286 of the Florida Statutes.
 Here you can access these laws and other records-related USF policies.